 - Lack of appetite

-On the other hand, when a bearded dragon is ready for brumation, he should look healthy.
+When a bearded dragon is ready for brumation, they should look healthy.

-They may become lazy, but with a clean and elastic body, bright eyes, no mouth gapping or infections.
+They may become lazy, but they still have a clean and elastic body and bright eyes, and no mouth gaping or infections.

-An overdose of vitamins, especially with vitamin D3, or infections can all lead to brumation-like behavior.
+Moreover, an overdose of vitamins, especially those with vitamin D3, or infections can all lead to brumation-like behavior.

-Fortunately, you as the owner can do certain things to ensure that your pet is safety hibernate and wake up later with a lot of strength.
+Fortunately, you as the owner can do certain things to ensure that your pet is safely hibernating and can wake up later with a lot of strength.

-You can also see that your dragon has an unusual sleep cycle and random energy shifts on the other side.
+Nonetheless, during this phase, your dragon may have an unusual sleep cycle and random energy shifts.

-They are adapted to be awake again at this phase, so do not be too surprised if they act lazy and take long naps, only to wake up later with lots of power.
+They will soon be awake if you see those signs.
+Don’t be surprised if they act lazy and take long naps, only to wake up later with lots of power.

 4. Shedding

-Moreover, you may find that they do not want to be handled or even seem unhappy and fidgety.
-They even turn darker in color a little more than normal.
+You may find that they don’t want to be handled or they seem unhappy and fidgety during this time.
+They also turn darker in color a little more than normal.

-Also, they lack their appetite as well.
-So, if they do not eat a lot, do not worry too much unless this condition continues for more than a few days.
+Also, they lack appetite as well.
+So, if they do not eat a lot, don’t worry unless it continues for more than a few days.

-There are some ways you can help your beardie with his shedding:
+There are some ways you can help your beardies with their shedding:

-- Soak him in warm water and a gentle scrub with a soft toothbrush
+- Soak them in warm water and gently scrub them with a soft toothbrush.

-- Do not try to bother him too much
+- Don’t try to bother them too much.

-- Although it can be tempting to tear your beardie’s skin off, never do so until a piece of skin is totally loose.
-If any resistance exists, stop doing.
+- Even though it can be tempting to tear your beardie’s skin off, never do so until a piece of skin is totally loose.
+If any resistance exists, stop doing it.

 Many products can be used to help the shedding of your pet.
 These may be useful if their shedding process finishes incompletely.

-Do you think he is having a rough shed?
+Do you think they are having a rough shed?

-Help their scales recover by adding a few drops of betadine iodine to a dampened cotton pad and applying it on the hurt spots once daily, followed by an antibacterial cream.
+Help their scales recover by adding a few drops of betadine iodine to a dampened cotton pad and applying it on the hurt spots once a day followed by an antibacterial cream.

 5. Laying Eggs